Drago Renteria: Early life and education

 Renteria was born in El Paso, Texas.
 He is of Mexican and Italian heritages and grew up in the Chicano culture.
 Growing up, his first language was Spanish.
 He contracted spinal meningitis when he was 11 and, after two days of high fever, became deaf.

 He came out as a lesbian in the late 1970s when he was 12 and transitioned from female to male in the late 1990s, one of the first deaf people known to have done so.

 He attended Gallaudet University for two years (1986 to 1988) where he was president of the student LGBTQ group, the Lambda Society of Gallaudet University, Chief Justice of the Student Body Government, occupied various positions with the Buff & Blue, the school newspaper, and involved with Hispanos Unidos en Gallaudet, before transferring to the University of California at Berkeley (UCB) and graduating with a bachelor's degree in 1993.
 He studied at the City College of San Francisco and received certificates in photojournalism and professional portrait photography.

 Career

 Social justice activism

-At, Gallaudet Renteria first discovered and "understood the power of organizing."
-He has since then been involved in causes related to anti-gentrification and housing rights, particularly those affecting Latinos and other people of color.
+At Gallaudet, Renteria first discovered and "understood the power of organizing."
+He has since been involved in causes related to anti-gentrification and housing rights, particularly those affecting Latinos and other people of color.
 He has served on the boards of FTM International as president, Transgender Law Center as Disability Advisory Board, Youth Gender Project, Rainbow Alliance of the Deaf, California Center for Law and the Deaf, and The Telecommunications Access for the Deaf and Disabled Administrative Committee as Deaf Community Seat (TADDAC).
 He has given workshops, presentations and keynote speeches across the country including Asterisk Trans* Conference, Transgender Leadership Summit at the University of California, Berkeley, Deaf Gays and Lesbians of the West Conference, Creating Change Conference, and National Association of the Deaf Conference.